chof16/SDiagram/README.md

 <!--Usage-->
 ## Usage
-First, download and install the extion from the VS Code Marketplace.
+First, download and install the extension from the VS Code Marketplace.

 After installation, the extension is enabled automatically.